HorizenOfficial/evm-documentation/docs/05-staking/02-run_a_forger_node.md

 ---
-title: Run a forger node
+title: Run a Forger Node
 ---

 # Run a forger node

-### The difference between a forger and a regular node
+### Difference between a Forger and Regular Node
-A regular node plays a more passive role in the network; it receives the transactions from the neighbors peers, forwards them and validate transactions and blocks before including them in the mempool and history.
+A regular node plays a more passive role in the network than a forger node.
+A regular node receives the transactions and blocks from the neighbors peers.
+It validates the transactions and blocks before including them in the mempool and history and then it forwards them to its peers.
-As we said in the previous chapter, a forger participate actively in the network consensus by forging blocks.
+As previous mentioned, a forger participate actively in the network consensus by forging blocks.
 To become a forger, the user must stake ZEN.